mattlampl/twsd-portfolio/final-part-1.md

 ### Graph and Map Placement in Story
 ![project_structure2](https://user-images.githubusercontent.com/13319538/192105840-b220eff9-a478-4187-8f9b-14aa4e2f1299.png)

+Using the story arc above, the story can be distilled down to the following elements:

+**Setup:** Grocery stores and grocery delivery services have been on the rise in recent years.

+**Conflict:** Even though there are a lot of grocery stroes in Pittsburgh, it is extremely hard for people who live in historically disadvantaged neighborhoods to get access to good food.

+**Resolution:** Volunteer or donate to community organizatins like Grow Pittsburgh and 412 Food Rescue.

+The full story outline can be found below:

 - High-level overview
     - Mention the increased ease of food access
 - Number of Grocery Stores in the United States